James and Browne

 James & Browne was a British automobile manufacturer, based in Hammersmith, London between 1898 and 1910.
 The enterprise started in 1896 as a partnership between John Melville James, a former racing cyclist, and Tom Bousquet Browne.
 This partnership was dissolved in 1898 with Browne continuing the business with Francis Leigh Martineau under the James and Browne name.

 The James & Browne factory was located at the Chiswick end of King's Street in West London, and there was a car showroom on Oxford Street.

 The early cars had an unusual engine layout with the flywheel between the cylinders.
 The engines were mid-mounted in the chassis, and the cylinders were horizontal.
 Drive was to the rear wheels via a 4-speed gearbox and chain.
 The gearbox is in 2 parts, linked by a connecting rod, the left one containing 2nd and 4th gear, and the right 1st, 3rd and reverse.

 The 2-cylinder engine is rated at 9 HP, and is just over 2.5 liters in size.
 A total-loss oiling system is used on the car, lubricating 6 main oil-ways.
 James & Browne also launched a 4-cylinder version (16 HP), of a similar design to the horizontal 2-cylinder engine.

 In 1906 a vertical-engined car was introduced known as the Vertex and available as either a 20 hp four or 30/40 hp six-cylinder.

+Models

 Surviving cars

 Only two of their cars are known to have survived, one built in 1902 and the other in 1904.
 T.B.
 Browne, one of the company's founders, remained interested in the condition of the two surviving cars throughout his life and still regularly met with the owners until the early 1960s.